Hi and welcome to this first part about troubleshooting Citrix XenApp. Last November I had the honor to speak at two well-known EUC and Citrix events.

 If you look at the Trace Folder it looks this way during normal operation:

 After enabling verbose logging it will contain additional logs:

 Don´t try to open the logs with Notepad because it will not show you data that is readable.
 Use DebugView from Sysinternals instead.
 It will look more friendly.

 You should disable verbose logging when you´re done:

 Set-DSTraceLevel –All –TraceLevel Off

 And this is it for the first part of the Troubleshooting tools for XenApp series.
-In the next part we will have a look at Microsoft tools you can use.
-I hope you found it usefull.
+In the next part, we will have a look at Microsoft tools you can use.
+I hope you found it useful.